 Once a product is commercialised, it is for the manufacturer to report adverse events and product performance issues to the Competent Authority.
 The Competent Authority is required to react and respond appropriately in the interests of patient safety.
-The relevant Competent Authority in a given EEA member state will co-ordinate the reported events under the EU vigilance system and, where appropriate, share this information and any Field Safety Corrective Actions with other member states.
+The relevant Competent Authority in a given EEA member state will co-ordinate the reported events under the EU vigilance system and, where appropriate, share this information and any field safety actions with other member states.